 Psychiatric Disorders During Pregnancy

-The Pregnancy Consultation Service offers comprehensive evaluation and treatment for women with psychiatric disorders who are pregnant and for those who wish to conceive.
-Women frequently wrestle with decisions regarding potential use of psychiatric medications during pregnancy, given the concerns about known and unknown risks of fetal drug exposure versus fears of becoming ill if they discontinue medicines which have been helpful.
+Our consultation service offers comprehensive evaluation of women with psychiatric disorders who are pregnant and for those who wish to conceive.
+Women frequently wrestle with decisions regarding the use of psychiatric medications during pregnancy, given the concerns about known and unknown risks of fetal drug exposure versus fears of becoming ill if they discontinue medications which have been helpful.
 Information is provided regarding risks of psychotropic drug use during pregnancy versus risks of untreated psychiatric disorder during pregnancy.
-Our clinical service is complemented by various ongoing studies in our research program that investigates the course and treatment of mood, anxiety, and psychotic disorders during pregnancy.

 Postpartum Psychiatric Disorders

-Patients with postpartum psychiatric disorders including postpartum depression and anxiety disorders receive evaluation and treatment by clinicians with particular expertise in this area.
-Pharmacologic and non-pharmacologic treatments are offered as well as referrals to support services in the community specifically designed for postpartum women.
-Free evaluation and treatment for postpartum depression are offered to patients eligible for studies conducted within our research program.
+Patients with postpartum psychiatric disorders, including postpartum depression and anxiety, as well as postpartum psychosis, receive evaluation by clinicians with particular expertise in this area.
+Recommendations regarding the pharmacologic and non-pharmacologic treatment of postpartum psychiatric illness are offered, as well as referrals to support services in the community specifically designed for postpartum women.

 Breastfeeding and the Use of Psychiatric Medications

-Postpartum depression is frequently seen in women after childbirth.
-However, the illness is frequently untreated because of the desire to breastfeed and concerns about exposing the infant to psychiatric medication.
-Clinical consultation is offered to women who may benefit from the use of medication and who wish to breastfeed, taking into account all available information regarding the safety of this practice during lactation.
-The clinical service is complemented by our research program in which the safety of using psychiatric medications while breastfeeding is studied.
+Postpartum mood and anxiety disorders are frequently seen in women after childbirth.
+However, the illness is frequently untreated because of the desire to breastfeed and concerns about exposing the infant to psychiatric medications.
+Clinical consultation is offered to women who may benefit from the use of medication and who wish to breastfeed, taking into account all available information regarding the safety of medications in nursing infants.

 Premenstrual Syndrome (PMS) and Premenstrual Dysphoric Disorder (PMDD)